VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

 The list context represents 0 or more value of certain type.
 The `return` operation is simple, which simply construct a singleton list with that value.
 For (>>=), since every single value in the context (should) produce a new context, the result becomes the concatenation of every new context produced, that is it allow us to extend (or shrink) the original list on demand, according to the value.

-Let's look at an trivial example first:
+Let's look at a trivial example first:

 ~~~ haskell
 duplicate :: a -> [a]